Here’s how to help India

 • Hope Foundation

-The Irish nongovernmental organization provides health services to street children in Kolkata, and has been converting its wards to treat coronavirus patients.
+The Irish nongovernmental organization provides health services to street children in Kolkata and has been converting its wards to treat coronavirus patients.
 Currently, all three covid-19 wards are full, and the group hopes to raise funds to open another.
 Donate here.

 • Oxfam India